Proterra (bus manufacturer): Development and manufacturing

+Issues in Philadelphia

-Chassis defects in Philadelphia
+Chassis defects

 25 Proterra buses, purchased by SEPTA in 2016 and delivered starting in June 2019 for transit service in Philadelphia, were pulled from service in February 2020.
 It was reportedly the third-largest electric bus fleet in the United States.
 SEPTA transit agency discovered defects in the composite chassis of the buses, including cracks that Proterra characterized as "non-structural" in May 2019 and failed equipment brackets in January 2020.

 In a March 2021 email, SEPTA General Manager Leslie Richards said she planned to tell Federal Transit Administration officials that she had doubts about "the future of electric vehicle procurement," adding, "I plan on explaining why we do not feel the current technology is a good investment at this time."
 The FTA helped underwrite the initial purchase of Proterra buses with a US$2.6 million federal grant.
 SEPTA's chief vehicle engineering officer Dave Warner also said, "Proterra and its structural consultant … have been uncooperative in the resolution process."